martinResearch/DEODR/readme.md

 * a texture combined with shading interpolated linearly (gouraud shading)

 We provide a functions in Matlab and Python to obtain the 2.5D representation of the scene from a textured 3D mesh, a camera and simple lighting model.
 This function is used in the example of 3D model hand fitting on image.
-We kept this function as minimalistic as possible as we did not intend to rewrite an entire rendering pipeline but to focus on the part that is difficult to differentiate and that cannot be differentiated easily using automatic differentiation.
+We kept this function as minimalist as possible as we did not intend to rewrite an entire rendering pipeline but to focus on the part that is difficult to differentiate and that cannot be differentiated easily using automatic differentiation.

 Our code provides two methods to handle discontinuities at the occlusion boundaries

 * the first method consists in antialiasing the synthetic image before comparing it to the observed image.
-* the second method consists in antialising the squared residual between the observed image and the synthetized one, and corresponds to the method described in [1].
+* the second method consists in antialising the squared residual between the observed image and the synthesized one, and corresponds to the method described in [1].
 Note that antialiasing the residual instead of the squared residual is equivalent to do antialiasing on the synthetized image and then subtract the observed image.

 The choice of the method is done through the Boolean parameter *antialiaseError*.
 Both approach lead to a differentiable error function after summation of the residuals over the pixels and both lead to similar gradients.
 The difference is subtle and is only noticeable at the borders after convergence on synthetic antialiased data.
 The first methods can potentially provide more flexibility for the design of the error function.
 One can for example use non-local comparison by comparing image moments instead of comparing pixel per pixel.